xKarnSinghx/Lungs-Consolidation-detection-by-AttenionNet/README.md

-# Lungs Consolidation Detection by AttenionNet
+# Lungs Consolidation detection by AttenionNet